Donald Trump Campaign Accused Of Coercing People To Attend Rallies

 Donald Trump’s campaign has been accused of using coercive tactics to get people to attend his rallies.
-Twitter users have been sharing photos of a purported letter given to construction workers at a Pennsylvania ethylene cracker plant which informed them that they would not receive overtime pay if they did not attend Trump’s visit/rally at the site.
+Twitter users have been sharing photos of a purported letter given to construction workers at a Pennsylvania ethylene cracker plant informing them they would be sent home without pay and they would not receive overtime pay if they did not attend Trump’s visit/rally at the site.

-The document outlines a long list of rules for the workers’ behavior at the event.
-They are given a dress code and told not to bring lunch boxes or backpacks.
-They are also told that any signs of “resistance” or “protest” will not be accepted.
+The document outlined a long list of rules regarding the workers’ expected behavior for the event.
+They were given a dress code and told not to bring lunch boxes or backpacks.
+They were also told that any signs of “resistance” or “protest” would not be accepted, according to the letter.

-On Twitter people have also been sharing what look like ads for “actors” to appear at Trump rallies.
-One of these ads asks for applicants to attend an event at the Phoenix Convention Center.
-They claim to need people to act as both protesters and supporters and states that some of them will need to hold up “Pro-Trump” signs.
-People from minority demographics are said to be “welcome and needed.”
+On Twitter, users have reportedly been sharing what look like ads for “actors” to appear at Trump rallies.
+One of these ads, asking for applicants to attend an event at the Phoenix Convention Center, claimed to need people to act as both protesters and supporters.
+The post stated that some of them would be required to hold up “Pro-Trump” signs.
+People from minority demographics were said to be “welcome and needed.”

 According to the ad, the payment for these tasks is $15 per hour.